Honda delayed the launch of the new Civic diesel and having driven the petrol version we questioned whether it was really necessary.

-There is typical diesel chatter when the car is started but for overall refinement, the 1.6-litre unit is certainly one of the better diesel engines in the sector.
+There is a little bit of diesel chatter when the car is started but for overall refinement, the 1.6-litre unit is certainly one of the better diesel engines in the sector.

 The car can accelerate from 0-62mph in 10.5 seconds, so it’s a tad faster than the 1.0-litre petrol off the mark.
 While the diesel lacks the petrol engine's desire to rev, it does provide a more relaxed drive.

 During our week with the car we didn’t manage to achieve the illusive 80mpg figure.
 Around town the Civic diesel performed in line with similarly sized cars, averaging around 50mpg.